top of page

 Marriage in the Roman Catholic Church

 We welcome those who would like to be married in our church.
-The first thing to do is to contact the Parish Priest, a good 6 months before the hoped for date.
+The first thing to do is to contact the Parish Priest, Fr.
+Sanjeeb Xaxa SVD, 6 months prior to your planned date.
 This is because the necessary paperwork can sometimes take a long time to sort out and we would hate you to be disappointed in your plans.
 For instance, if only one of you is a baptised Catholic, we would need to obtain a dispensation from the bishop to allow the marriage in the church.
 (It is very rare for this to be refused!)

 You will also need to be able to answer publicly and sincerely ‘I will’ to each of the following three questions: